taylor-cox/catanai-java/README.md

 `sudo ./start.sh`

 ## Environment (aka Game Engine) Information
-The environment is written in Java, with modules including SpringBoot, Jackson, PostgreSQL, Lombok and JUnit.
+The environment is written in Java, with modules including SpringBoot, Jackson, PostgreSQL, Lombok, and JUnit.
 Qodana was used for static analysis, and a checkstyle modified from [Google's checkstyle](https://checkstyle.sourceforge.io/google_style.html) was used throughout the project.